gkjohnson/three-gpu-pathtracer/README.md

 side = 0 : Number
 ```

-This is the one field that must be set manually and not assigned in the `updateFrom` function.
+This field is set based on the Material.sid value only if transmission is equal to "0.0".
+Otherwise it is set to render as double sided.
 It defaults to rendering double sided triangles since transmissive volumes require solid, double sided geometry.
 The possible options are as follows:

 ```js
  0   // Double Sided